-The West Virginia Development Office recently helped celebrate the ribbon cutting for the new zipline at Rustic Ravines in Wayne County, West Virginia.
+The West Virginia Department of Economic Development recently helped celebrate the ribbon cutting for the new zipline at Rustic Ravines in Wayne County, West Virginia.
 The “Big Zipper” runs a half-mile long above the Rustic Ravines valley, connecting two mountain ridges.
 The cable is approximately 300 feet above the valley floor, and thrill-seekers can reach heart-pounding speeds up to 60 miles per hour.
 The new zipline also boasts a 5x-plus safety factor on all components with a half-inch stainless steel cable—making it one of the strongest and safest ziplines in the world.

 Paul and Christy Liimatta and Joe Baffo co-own Rustic Ravines and began building the project in 2017.
 The “Big Zipper” is their most recent addition to the facility.
 The zipline took over two years to build.
 Now that it is complete, the owners are excited to see more guests drawn to their unique resort and the surrounding area.